sylvanaar/IDLua/README.markdown

 Change Log
 ==========
-    1.0a10 Fix the error reporter and language console up down arrow keys to cylcle through command history 1.0a06-9 Minor fixes
+    1.0a11 Added the "suspicious global creation" and "Parameter hides implicit self" inspections 1.0a10 Fix the error reporter and language console up down arrow keys to cylcle through command history 1.0a06-9 Minor fixes
     1.0a03-5 Modules support